Non-Separable Halo Bias from High-Redshift Galaxy Clustering: Introduction

 Another key premise of the linear bias approximation is that the halo bias between two halo populations can be expressed as a separable function of the mass of each population \citep{scoccimarro_2001, smith+2007, smith+2011_nl_clustering, schneider+2012_wdm}.
 The approximation of bias separability is often adopted in the halo model, as it simplifies the analysis of two-halo clustering \citep{smith+2007}.
 Incorporating the non-linear matter power spectrum and the scale-dependent halo bias into this framework effectively reproduces observed galaxy clustering across a wide range of redshifts and on large and quasi-linear scales \citep{Zehavi2005, zehavi+2011, vandenbosch+2013, jose+2017_lbg_acf}.

-\citet{mead_verde_2021} introduced a beyond-linear bias framework within the halo model, incorporating both the non-separability and scale dependence of halo bias without explicitly disentangling the two effects.
+\citet{mead_verde_2021} introduced a beyond-linear bias framework within the halo model, using a non-separable and scale-dependent halo bias.
 Independently, earlier theoretical work by \citet{scannapieco+2002_nlbias} had already indicated that halo bias is not separable at very high redshifts ($z \gtrsim 6$), highlighting the need for more general approaches.
-A number of subsequent studies have adopted the formalism of \citet{mead_verde_2021} to interpret galaxy clustering data within the halo model \citep{mahony+2022_blb_halomodel, dvornik+2023, pizzati_2024_qso_blb}; however, their primary focus has been on the implications of non-linear bias, rather than isolating the distinct roles of scale dependence and non-separability.
+A number of subsequent studies have adopted the formalism of \citet{mead_verde_2021} to interpret galaxy clustering data within the halo model \citep{mahony+2022_blb_halomodel, dvornik+2023, pizzati_2024_qso_blb}; however, their primary focus has been on the implications of scale-dependent bias, rather than on explicitly testing bias separability.

-In this work, we investigate the separability of halo bias using both simulations and observational data.
-Unlike previous studies, we explicitly test the validity of the separability assumption by disentangling it from the scale dependence of bias of a given halo mass.
-Specifically, we examine this assumption on quasilinear scales using dark matter simulations that span a wide mass range ($5 \times 10^{11} \rm M_\odot - 5 \times 10^{13} \rm M_\odot$), which host typical galaxies at both low and high redshifts.
-Additionally, we perform clustering analysis of the observed bright galaxy samples at $z \sim 3.6$.
-Our goal is to assess the robustness of the separable bias approximation across different redshifts and to determine whether its validity can be tested with current datasets at high redshifts.
+In this work, we focus specifically on testing the validity of the separable bias assumption on quasi-linear scales using both cosmological simulations and observational data.
+We examine this assumption using dark matter simulations that span a wide halo mass range ($5 \times 10^{11}\,M_\odot$--$5 \times 10^{13}\,M_\odot$), which host typical galaxies at both low and high redshifts.
+Additionally, we perform a clustering analysis of observed bright galaxy samples at $z \sim 3.6$.
+Our goal is to assess the robustness of the separable bias approximation across redshift and to determine whether its validity can be tested with current high-redshift data.